kimboyd12/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach doesn't return anything, it only calls the function on each element in the array. .map does this also except it returns a new array.

 2. What is the difference between a function and a method?

+    A method is a function that belongs to an object.
+A function is a piece of code that data can be passed into.

 3. What is closure?

+    Closures give you access to other functions scope from inside the inner function.

 4. Describe the four rules of the 'this' keyword.

+    1 -  Window/Global Object Binding - the value of 'this' will be the console object.
+    2 - Implicit Binding - If the function is called by a dot, whatever the object before the dot is 'this'.
+    3 - New Binding - When using a constructor function 'this' is refering to the object that is created and returned by the constructor.
+    4 - Explicit Binding - If call or apply method is used, 'this' will be explicitly defined.

 5. Why do we need super() in an extended class?

+    Because is it used to access and call functions from the parent class.

 ## Project Set up